LEAGUE7QC/LEAGUE7QC.github.io/docs/tryout-season.md

 - The Tryout Season will last for 7 weeks.
 - **Registration is currently open**. (see <span style="color:#ffbd00">[Registration](registration.md)</span>)
 - Key dates:
-    - Registration deadline: September 23, 2024 (subject to change)
+    - Registration deadline: eaarly October (T.B.D.)
-    - Tryout Season start date: October 7, 2024 (subject to change)
+    - Tryout Season start date: October 7, 2024

 ### 2.2 Schedule
 - Match timing will be arranged by players themselves with their assigned observers (see Section 4).